 I am going to present 12 works of art created by 8 painters, not bound by the official timeline above.
 Instead, the paintings I will exhibit will range from 1862 to 1892.
 These are some of my personal favorites from these three decades.

-at St. Adresse shows us the personal nature of Monet's work.
+His creation below, Terrace at St. Adresse, shows us the personal nature of Monet's work.
 He is showing us what he sees.
 His Impression.

 Edgar Degas was born into a wealthy and important family.
 He was educated deeply about art; and was the master of representing the psychological conditions of modernity.
 He depicted down and out, low-life people in his painting L'Absinthe.